damisparks/cloud-developer/project-6/capstone/project-dami-backend/README.md

 # PROJECT DAMI BACKEND

-This project was developed using Serverless, Typescript
+This project was developed using Serverless, Typescript.
+Before using the project, kindly read the `LICENSE`

 ## List Of Task